alexirpan/alexirpan.github.io/_posts/2017-06-18-hyperparam-spectral.markdown

 robotics learning - robots are expensive and often need human supervision, which makes it hard to collect the ImageNet-scale datasets that neural nets are so good at.
-* Hyperparam tuning intuition is one of the most black-box aspects of ML expertise.
-I believe it exists, but it's also really hard for people to describe it.
-Better hyperparam optization could make ML more accessible to others, because it reduces the amount of esoteric knowledge needed to get models to work.
-That's good for me because I don't want to have to know that for my job.
-It's bad for me because I'm vaguely proud of the time I've spent building weird deep learning experitse, and I'm not sure I like knowing it could be obsoleted down the line.
-In either case, I want to pay attention.
+* Better hyperparam optimization makes ML more accessible to others, because it reduces the amount of esoteric knowledge needed to get models to work.
+That's good because people shouldn't need to know that esoteric knowledge to solve their problems.
+It's bad for me because weird deep learning expertise is one of the few things I'm good at, and I'm not sure I like knowing it could be obsolete down the line.
+All the more reason to pay attention.

 Some Quick Background on Hyperparam Optimization